upm-developers/upm-server/doc/Home.md

 be notified.
 Checked packages can be downloaded, and have been checked by the maintainer.

 The maintainer decides whether freshly proposed packages should be `waiting` or `unchecked`.

+Now when someone adds a package, its either waiting `waiting` or `unchecked`, and after that, it waits for the maintainer to be checked so that it can become `checked`

 Please note, that a newer version of package is a different package and thus has to be checked again, which makes sense.